-During the 2019/20 academic year, the University's Council, EDIC, EDIG and others within the wider University community, have continued to work to ensure that the University meets the three aims of the Equality Duty.
-Such work and the various EDI initiatives and established structures are detailed and explained below under the three aims of the Equality Duty.
+The University, EDIC and others within the wider University community have continued in their commitment advance EDI and ensure that the University meets the three aims of the Equality Duty.
+Such work and the various EDI initiatives and established structures are detailed below, under the three aims of the Equality Duty.